Optical Counterparts to X-ray sources in LSST DP1: Discussion

 A full classification of all the X-ray sources with DP1 counterparts is beyond the scope of this paper.
 However, we take advantage of our crossmatch to the Milliquas catalog and our SIMBAD queries to show where a sample of objects of known object type lie in our optical-X-ray parameter space.
 In Figure \ref{fig:fx_to_fopt}, we make two sets of two plots each.
 On the left, we plot ``control samples'' of classified objects.
 On the right, we plot all matched DP1 \Object{}s that have a reliability greater than 90\%.

 The top left subplot shows our 444 \Object{} sample of matches to the Milliquas catalog in the i-magnitude / X-ray broadband flux plane, similar to figure 3 in \cite{Hasinger:2008:AGN_properties}.
-Our results are consistent, with most sources falling between the lines of constant X-ray to optical flux ratio of $\log(F_X/F_{opt}) \pm 1$.
-For sources with fluxes between $10^{-14}$ and $10^{-12}\,{\rm erg} {\rm s}^{-1} {\rm cm}^{-2}$.
+Our results are consistent, with most sources falling between the lines of constant X-ray to optical flux ratio of $\log(F_X/F_{opt}) \pm 1$, where $F_{opt}$ is the optical flux over all available \textit{ugrizy} bands.
+For sources with fluxes between $10^{-14}$ and $10^{-12}\,{\rm erg}\,{\rm s}^{-1}\,{\rm cm}^{-2}$.
 Below $10^{-14}\,{\rm erg} {\rm s}^{-1} {\rm cm}^{-2}$ it appears some of the AGN in our sample have smaller $\log(F_X/F_{opt})$.
 We also see much more scatter in the top right plot, even though we expect most of the sources to be extragalactic as well.

 The bottom left subplot shows the log flux ratio $\log(F_X/F_{opt})$ against the color.
 We choose to plot $g-i$ color, and plot the empirical cut from \cite{Rodriguez:2024:X-ray_MS} onto our subplot using the following transformation: